cerva-coder/Ethereum-Mnemonic-Crack-BIP44/README.md

 - **Ethereum Address Generation**: Public keys are hashed using Keccak-256 to generate Ethereum addresses.
 - **Collision Detection**: The generated Ethereum addresses are compared to a provided list of known addresses, and collisions are logged if found.
 - **Multiprocessing**: The script uses multiprocessing to run in parallel across multiple CPU cores, making it efficient for large-scale address generation.
+- **High-performance Bloom Filter for Ethereum Address Matching**: Uses a dynamically computed Bloom filter based on the number of addresses and desired false positive rate (default: 1e-6), allowing membership tests with O(1) complexity.
+Each address is converted into multiple SHA-256 hashes to define specific bits in a compact array, drastically reducing memory usage and avoiding disk reads during scanning.
+Ideal for massive seed/mnemonic scanning with millions of addresses, while maintaining high efficiency and scalability.

 ## Installation

 1. Clone the repository or download the script.